 Although the exact history of this martial artform is a question of debate today, there lies a collective agreement among most that it was the primary form of self-defence used by Thai warriors during the war.

-A famous legend tied to the history of Muay Thai is the story of Nai Khanomtom, a legendary Muay Thai fighter, who was captured from the ancient Thai capital Ayutthaya, by the Burmese during a war between Siam (now, Thailand) and Burma.
+A famous legend tied to the history of Muay Thai is the story of Nai Khanomtom, a legendary fighter, who was captured from the ancient Thai capital Ayutthaya, by the Burmese during a war between Siam (now, Thailand) and Burma.
 The Burmese army allowed the man to challenge any of their fighters and win back his freedom.
-Before the challenge, he performed the traditional Muay Thai wai kru ritual, which is usually done to pay respect to the teacher and sport of Muay Thai.
+Before the challenge, he performed the traditional Muay Thai wai kru ritual, which is usually done to pay respect to the teacher and sport.
 Nai Khanomtom won the fight and was celebrated as a national hero upon his return to the country.
-It is believed that he lived out the rest of his life teaching Muay Thai, and is fondly referred to as the 'Father of Muay Thai', even today.
+It is believed that he lived out the rest of his life teaching the martial art, and is fondly referred to as the 'Father of Muay Thai', even today.
 National Muay Thai Day is celebrated annually on March 17th, in his honour.

-Some believe that the fighting style of Muay Thai was popularised in the 1860s by King Rama V, who was a great fan, which helped it evolve into what is known today as Muay Thai.
+Some believe that this fighting style was popularised in the 1860s by King Rama V, who was a great fan, which helped it evolve into what it is known today.
 His interest in the sport eventually sparked an interest in Muay Thai among the people of Thailand, and also led to the construction of a Western-style boxing ring in Suan Kularb, Bangkok.
 The sport was used as a means of self-defence, exercise, recreation and personal advancement at the time.

 A similar legend of Thai history is that of King Naruesan, who was captured by the Burmese during a war.
 He was granted freedom, after having defeated a number of the Burmese warriors, chosen by the King.
-He returned home a legendary figure of Muay Thai, and this event led to a rise in the popularity of the sport.
+He returned home a legendary figure, and this event led to a rise in the popularity of the art form.

 Another story behind the history of Muay Thai is that of the French brothers.
 These brothers travelled throughout Southeast Asia to study and learn about different styles of combat of the region.
 In Thailand, they arranged a match between one of the brothers and a Thai fighter, Muen Phlaan, for money and the honour of the country.
 The Frenchman's brother helped him during the match, attacking the Thai fighter from behind.
 This angered the other Thai fighters present, who fought both the brothers, leaving them humiliated.
 This incident was believed to help to increase the national pride in Thailand for Muay Thai.